-As a result of the recapitalisations of AIB by the Government, the Group is subject to obligations under the March 2012 Relationship Framework Document specified by the Minister for Finance, a number of Subscription and Placing Agreements impacting on the Group's governance, remuneration, operations and lending activities.
-These obligations are in addition to certain commitments and restrictions to the operation of the Group's business under the Credit Institutions (Financial Support) Scheme 2008 (the "CIFS Scheme") and the National Asset Management Agency ("NAMA") programme, all of which may serve to limit the Group's operations and place significant demands on the reporting systems and resources of the Group.
+As a result of the recapitalisation of AIB by the Irish Government, the Issuer and the Group are subject to various obligations under the Relationship Framework as agreed between the Minister for Finance and the Issuer and the Group in March 2012, and a number of Subscription and Placing Agreements impacting on the Issuer's and the Group's governance, remuneration, operations and lending activities.
+These obligations are in addition to certain commitments and restrictions on the operation of the Issuer's and the Group's business under the Credit Institutions (Financial Support) Scheme 2008 (the "CIFS Scheme") and the NAMA programme, all of which may serve to limit the Issuer's and the Group's operations and place significant demands on the reporting systems and resources of the Issuer and the Group.

-As a result of the above mentioned supports by the Government, the Group is also subject to obligations in respect of the European Commission's approval in May 2014 of AIB's Restructuring Plan.
-In that respect AIB has committed the Group to a range of measures relating to customers in difficulty, costs caps and reductions, acquisitions and exposures, coupon payments, promoting competition and the repayment of aid to the State.
-AIB may be subject to negative consequences if unable to comply with these obligations which could adversely impact on the Group.
+As a result of the above mentioned supports by the Government, the Issuer and the Group are also subject to obligations in respect of the European Commission's approval in May 2014 of the Restructuring Plan.
+In that respect, the Issuer and the Group have committed to a range of measures relating to customers in difficulty, costs caps and reductions, acquisitions and exposures, coupon payments, promoting competition and the repayment of aid to the State.